 [Recipe 2] CHUNKY BEEF and GUINNESS PIE

-Happy Fathers Day for tomorrow dads!
-Beef and guinness stew is the ultimate manly feast.
+Happy Fathers Day for tomorrow daddy readers!
+Beef and Guinness stew is the ultimate manly feast.
 It makes blokes positively thump the table in appreciation.
 We have a pot of it waiting in the fridge for dinner tomorrow night as the husband will be wanting to reclaim his manliness after spending the day at Anakie Fairy Park.

-This stew is easy to make and it’s a definite plate-licker too – my 5-year old son adores it.
+This stew is a cinch to whip up and it’s a definite plate-licker – my 5-year old adores it.
 The only time-consuming bit is waiting for it to cook, the longer the better.
-Reserve half of the Beef and guinness stew and you can make a hearty Chunky beef and guinness pie later, another certified man-pleaser.
-What are you up to for Father’s Day?

 1.75 kilos (3.8 lb) brisket or chuck steak, coarsely chopped into 3cm (1-inch) pieces